FindNorway.com - Norway Visitor Information

 There are around 45 airports with scheduled flights in Norway.
 A handful of these airports have regular international routes.
 Most Norwegian airports are owned and operated by Avinor.

 Ryanair fly cheap flights to Oslo from London, Berlin, Milan, Glasgow and many more European cities.
-These flights arrive at Torp and Rygge airports to the south of Oslo.
+These flights arrive at Torp airport to the south-west of Oslo and at Oslo airport.
 Bus services are available from these airports to Oslo and other sourrounding cities.
 Ryanair also operates cheap flights from London to Haugesund on the west coast of Norway.
 From Haugesund bus services are available to Bergen and Stavanger.

 Air flights within Norway